-At Lady Joanna Thornhill, we believe that effective SRE will allow pupils to make informed decisions about their lives.
+At Lady Joanna Thornhill, we believe that effective RSE will allow pupils to make informed decisions about their lives.

-Sex and Relationship Education is the beginning of lifelong learning about physical, moral and emotional development.
+Relationship and Sex education is the beginning of lifelong learning about physical, moral and emotional development.
 Pupils are taught about the importance of family units for bringing up of children.
 The school recognises the importance of strong and mutually supportive relationships.
 It does not promote any one form of relationship but ensures there is no stigmatism of children based on their home circumstances.

-Sex and Relationship education has three main elements:
+Relationship and Sex education has three main elements:

 - Attitudes and values

 Attitudes and Values